GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/e2e_tests/load_test/README.md

-# Load Testing for Add Body Callout
+# Load Testing for End-to-End (E2E) Tests Callout

-This directory contains load testing tools and configurations for the Add Body callout service.
+This directory contains load testing tools and configurations for the End-to-End (E2E) Tests callout service.

 ## Prerequisites